 Finding maggots in a sore or wound is the normal method of diagnosis.
 If precise identification of the fly is needed or desired, maggots can be sent to a laboratory for identification.
 Because the first maggots in a wound often create favorable conditions for other flies, the strike site may contain maggots from more than one type of fly.

 Treating all open wounds and controlling the presence of flies are 2 steps that you can take to protect your pet from strike.
-To treat open wounds, gently wash the wound with mild soap, rinse well, and then apply a veterinarian-recommended medicated salve.
-You should carefully trim the fur around the wound to reduce the chance of infection.
-Check the wound several times a day to be sure it does not become inflamed or infected.
+Open wounds should be evaluated by a veterinarian.
+After initial treatment, follow your veterinarian's recommendations for continued care.
 Equally important is routine bathing and grooming for your pet.
 Keep your dog clean and do not allow urine or feces to collect on the animal.

 Finally, if possible, keep your pet in a fly-free area protected by screens.
 To control flies in the area, be sure all garbage and decaying animal matter are removed.
 All garbage and trash containers should be securely covered.
 Remove standing water, especially places that accumulate any organic matter (including yard waste).
 In kennels and yards, feces should be removed and urination areas washed down daily, especially during warm months.

-Certain species of filth-breeding flies are known for their larvae, which are called screwworms (so named because their shape resembles a wood screw).
-There are several types of screwworms, but they rarely affect dogs.
+Certain species of flies are known for their larvae, which are called screwworms (so named because their shape resembles a wood screw).
+There are two types of screwworms, but they rarely affect dogs.
 The screwworms include the primary or New World screwworm (found in Central and South America and the Caribbean), and Old World screwworms (found in Africa, India, and Southeast Asia).
-None are currently found in the United States.
+Because of a major, international eradication program, screwworms are not currently found in the United States or Mexico.